Take a brief look at the meaning of ‘live’ and join the discussion

-So, is there such a thing as a pure, live experience?
 What is the value of being in a shared space and time, whether real or virtual, with a person or group of people, experiencing something together?

 I’m interested in how an image transformed or affected through different mediums, so I began with mirrors, and then closed video circuit systems…then landscape space working outdoors and then finally text and narrative.
 I think in this Performance Room I’m going to deal with the space of the room and a relationship to the camera because I think that’s very important in relation to the audience.

 On the ‘phenomenon of liveness’ writer and curator Adrian Heathfield wrote: